Written 28 July 2025 · Last edited 17 September 2025 ~ 12 min read

 From Training to Inference

 Once trained, the perceptron freezes its weights.
-It no longer learns; it applies what it has learned to new inputs.
-This phase is called inference.
+It no longer learns; it applies what it has learned to new inputs. i.e. it “infers” the correct answer to new inputs, hence the term “inference”.

 - What linear separability means (and why it matters).